mdg/pltgames-testoy/README.md

 Pure Function Tests
 ------

+Testing pure functions is the simplest kind of test.
+A function takes in some data and has output.
+Testoy has direct support for this.

-Testing pure functions is the simplest example.
-Imagine that we want to test a function that takes 2 parameters and simply divides one by the other.
+Imagine that we want to test
+a function that takes 2 parameters and simply divides one by the other.

 ```